 LSV Asset Management: LSV Asset Management (LSV), located at 155 North Wacker Drive, Chicago, Illinois 60606, serves as a Sub-Adviser to the U.S. Managed Volatility Fund.
 Josef Lakonishok, Ph.D., Menno Vermeulen, CFA, Puneet Mansharamani, CFA, Greg Sleight, Guy Lakonishok, CFA and Jason Karceski, Ph.D. manage the portion of the U.S. Managed Volatility Fund's assets allocated to LSV.
 Dr. Lakonishok has served as Chief Executive Officer, Chief Investment Officer, Partner and Portfolio Manager of the firm since its founding in 1994.
-Mr. Vermeulen has served previously as a Senior Quantitative Analyst from 1995 until 2013 and, currently, as a Portfolio Manager and Partner since 1998.
-Mr. Mansharamani has served previously as a Quantitative Analyst from 2000 until 2013 and, currently, as a Partner and Portfolio Manager since 2006.
-Mr. Sleight has served previously as a Quantitative Analyst since 2006 and, currently, as a Partner since 2012 and Portfolio Manager since 2014.
-Mr. Lakonishok has served previously as a Quantitative Analyst since 2006 and, currently, as a Partner since 2013 and Portfolio Manager since 2014.
+Mr. Vermeulen has served previously as a Senior Quantitative Analyst from 1995 until 2013 and, currently, as a Portfolio Manager and Portfolio Manager since 1998.
+Mr. Mansharamani has served previously as a Quantitative Analyst from 2000 until 2013 and, currently, as a Partner and Portfolio Manager since 2012 and Portfolio Manager since 2014.
+Mr. Lakonishok has served previously as a Quantitative Analyst since 2006 and, currently, as a Partner since 2019 and, currently, as a Partner since 2013 and Portfolio Manager since 2014.
 Dr. Karceski has served previously as a Senior Research Analyst since 2009 and, currently, as a Partner since 2012 and Portfolio Manager since 2014.

 Wells Capital Management Incorporated: Wells Capital Management Incorporated (WellsCap), located at 525 Market Street, 10th Floor, San Francisco, California 94105, serves as a Sub-Adviser to the U.S. Managed Volatility Fund.
 A team of investment professionals manages the portion of the U.S. Managed Volatility Fund's assets allocated to WellsCap.
 Dennis M. Bein, CFA is a portfolio manager for the Analytic Investors team at WellsCap.
 In this role, Mr. Bein focuses on day-to-day portfolio management and research related to equity and factor-based investment strategies.
 Mr. Bein joined WellsCap or one of its predecessor firms in 1995.
 Harindra de Silva, CFA is a portfolio manager for Analytic Investors team at WellsCap.
 Mr. de Silva focuses on the ongoing research effort for equity and factor-based investment strategies.
-Mr. de Silva joined WellsCap or one of its predecessor firms in in 1995.
+Mr. de Silva joined WellsCap or one of its predecessor firms in 1995.
 Ryan Brown, CFA is a portfolio manager for the Analytic Investors team at WellsCap.
 Mr. Brown is responsible for the day-to-day portfolio management and trading for U.S. equity-based investment strategies.
-Mr. Brown strategies.
-Mr. Brown one of its predecessor firms in 2007.
+Mr. Brown joined WellsCap or one of its predecessor firms in 2007.